FLORENCE FASHION TOUR: GUCCI AND FERRAGAMO MUSEUMS

 SALVATORE FERRAGAMO, THE SHOEMAKER OF DREAMS

 Ferragamo Museum surly worths a visit.
-Opened in 1995, the museum retraces the creative work of Salvatore Ferragamo’s shoemaking from the beginning when he was only the eleventh of fourteen children in a little village near Naples who emigrated to Los Angeles in search of fortune.
+Opened in 1995, the museum retraces the creative work of Salvatore Ferragamo’s shoemaking from the beginning.
+He was only the eleventh of fourteen children in a little village near Naples who emigrated to Los Angeles in search of fortune.
 The museum is divided in two rooms dedicated to the life and work of Ferragamo and five more rooms left for temporary exhibits of extreme interest related to the “Shoemaker of dreams”.
 The collection recounts the most important phases of his production: the patent of wedge heels, drawings of the anatomy of the foot, and his friendship with famous actresses such as Marilyn Monroe, Greta Garbo and Audrey Hepburn.

 How long?
 2.5 hours